EbrahimAlwajih/Radar-Chart/README.md

-# Radar Diagram
+# Radar Chart

-A radar diagram is a graphical representation used to display multivariate data in the form of a two-dimensional chart.
+A radar chart is a graphical representation used to display multivariate data in the form of a two-dimensional chart.
 It consists of a central point from which multiple axes radiate outwards, each representing a different variable.
 The data points for each variable are plotted on these axes and connected to form a polygon.
-Radar diagrams are commonly used to compare the performance, characteristics, or attributes of different items or entities, allowing for an intuitive visualization of strengths and weaknesses across multiple dimensions simultaneously.
-This type of diagram is particularly useful in areas such as performance analysis, project management, and strategic planning.
+Radar charts are commonly used to compare the performance, characteristics, or attributes of different items or entities, allowing for an intuitive visualization of strengths and weaknesses across multiple dimensions simultaneously.
+This type of chart is particularly useful in areas such as performance analysis, project management, and strategic planning.

-This repository contains the code for creating radar diagrams to visualize the performance of various models based on multiple evaluation metrics.
+This repository contains the code for creating radar charts to visualize the performance of various models based on multiple evaluation metrics.
 The radar charts are generated from a CSV file containing the models' metrics, and the resulting charts are saved as SVG files.

 ## Features